Understanding the Evolving Sustainability Disclosure Landscape: What Business Leaders Need to Know

 2. CARB provides updates on California's Scope 1-3 greenhouse gas reporting law (SB 253) during the workshop

 The Ninth Circuit ruling resulted in an injunction suspending enforcement of SB 261; however, for SB 253 it is business as usual.
-At a recent workshop, CARB presented proposed revisions to definitions and exemptions and addressed the scope of the initial regulation as well as forthcoming reporting deadlines.
+At a workshop, CARB presented proposed revisions to definitions and exemptions and addressed the scope of the initial regulation as well as forthcoming reporting deadlines.

 CARB proposes delaying the initial reporting deadline from June to August 10, 2026, providing organizations with additional preparation time.
 CARB also proposed increased flexibility for first-year reporting requirements.
 For instance, companies that were not collecting or intending to collect Scope 1 and 2 emissions data as of the Enforcement Notice (December 5, 2024) may submit a statement in lieu of a report.
 Furthermore, limited assurance for reports will not be required.